How to Make Mint Tea

 There are few things as refreshing as a nice cup of hot fresh mint tea, or mint iced tea for that matter.

-Mint tea can be as simple as taking fresh mint leaves still on the stalk and putting them in a teapot, pouring hot water in the pot, letting steep for a few minutes.
+This tea can be as simple as taking fresh mint leaves still on the stalk and putting them in a teapot or cup.

-The other way is to use dried crushed mint leaves which will give you a stronger flavor of mint, and is how it comes in tea bags.
+The other way is to use dried crushed mint leaves which will give you a stronger flavor of mint.

-You can put the dried mint directly into a teapot and pour hot water onto the dried crushed leaves, using a sieve when pouring the tea into your cup.
+You can put the dried mint directly into a teapot and pour hot water onto the dried crushed leaves.

 A French press is another good way to make your Moroccan Mint Tea.